The school

 Benefiting from cutting-edge technological equipment and a multidisciplinary teaching team, it combines art and technique, know-how, research and implementation.

-Since 2015, it has had a research laboratory (CCE) and is a partner of the University of Limoges in the training of a master's degree (CCIC) and the research-creation doctorate.
-Each year, it invites around fifty artists, theorists, researchers, and practitioners to conferences and workshops.
-This network of knowledge and approaches is carried internationally through exchanges with China, Finland, Portugal, Germany, and Japan.
+Since 2015, it has acquired a research laboratory (CCE) It is a partner of the University of Limoges in the development of a Master's program (CCIC) and a doctoral program in research-creation.
+Each year, it invites around fifty artists, theorists, researchers, and practitioners to participate in conferences and workshops.
+This network of knowledge and approaches is extended internationally through exchanges with China, Finland, Portugal, Germany, and Japan.

-On 7 m², the 500 students receive teaching provided by artists, designers, philosophers, historians or art critics, and by professionals who transmit their knowledge and know-how in a policy of exchanges and critiques.
-The multiple experiments are carried out in the workshops by experimenting with materials favoring an eco-responsible approach (earth, wood, textile, dye, leather, etc.), techniques (ceramics, photo, video, 200D, etc.), languages (drawing, painting, volume, multimedia, jewelry, etc.), and are put into perspective by art and design history courses, study days and trips as well as Research and Creation Workshops (ARCs).
+The numerous experiments are conducted in the workshops through the experimentation of materials favoring an eco-responsible approach (clay, wood, textiles, dyeing, leather, etc.), techniques (ceramics, photography, video, 3D, etc.), and languages (drawing, painting, sculpture, multimedia, jewelry, etc.), and are contextualized by courses in art and design history, study days and trips, as well as...
+Research and Creation Workshops (ARCs).

 In a multidisciplinary approach, the student is led to define and expand his or her expression by contributing to society.
 Concerned about the future of its alumni, the school works to integrate them into the professional sector by offering regular connections with the ecosystem of the regional and national cultural economy.